raynaharrisphd/raynaharrisphd.github.io/portfolio.md

 1. Icebreakers in Chemistry

-Science in Popculture activity on first day back from winter break.
+Prompts from  the science in pop-culture activity on first day back from winter break.

+- What songs reference real-life chemical elements or compounds?
+- What TV shows or movies accurately depict chemical reactions?
+- What TV shows or movies inaccurately depict chemical processes?

 1. Grading Changes in Chemistry